Mohammed-Alhassni/Design-ER-Diagram-for-Company-Database/README.md

 A project belongs to one department but departments may have many projects.
 A department may have multiple employees, but an employee belongs to exactly one department.
 Dependents are associated with their parent employee, and should be removed if the employee leaves the company.

+#Task 2: Apply ER-to-Relational Mapping Rules to Existing ER Diagram

+📝 Instruction (Task Description):

+In this task, you will build on the ER Diagram you created previously for the company's employee-project-department system.
+Your objective is to apply ER-to-Relational Mapping rules and convert your diagram into a complete relational schema.

+🛠️ What to do:

+Use your existing ER Diagram from the previous task as the foundation.
+Apply the standard ER Mapping Rules:
+Convert each strong entity into a table.
+Convert weak entities (if any) with proper foreign keys and primary keys.
+Convert multivalued attributes into separate relations.
+Map 1:1, 1:N, and M:N relationships correctly using foreign keys or bridge tables as needed.
+Include any necessary attributes of relationships (e.g., working hours, hire date).
+Identify primary keys and foreign keys clearly in your schema.
+Use correct notation to show foreign key dependencies and constraints.

+📄 Deliverables:

+A complete Relational Schema document/table based on your ERD.
+Make sure it includes all entities, attributes, and relationships with keys and constraints clearly defined.